DanielHrdez/cloudml/README.md

 ```

 First upload the training data and train a model.
-Later, you can test the the model with new data.
+Later, you can test the model with new data.

 [Paper]()
 [Demo](https://cloudml.danielhrdez.dev/)